 4. … And the colours to choose for the walls!

 For industrial kitchens, walls with dark palettes are usually preferred over brighter coloured walls.
 Which, by the way, contrast nicely with the brightness of the steel.
 The most popular shades are grey, earth colours (from ochre to brown), blue and green … even black for the more daring!
+If you are lucky enough to live in a period house, you could leave the walls with bricks or exposed stones.

 This is definitely one of the most effective solutions for the setting of an industrial kitchen.
 Alternatively, you can recreate rough concrete walls, marble walls, steel walls or vintage-style tiles.